asyarb/simple-gql/README.md

 `fetch` would accept in addition to the following:

 - `fetch`: Fetch implementation to utilize.
 Defaults to `window.fetch`.
-Use this if you plan to use this package in Node.
+Use this if you plan to use this server-side/in Node.

 If you need to send your GraphQL request via GET, just set the appropriate `headers.method` option. `gqlFetch` will handle setting your `query` and